 Swirl The Candy Melts

 Use a toothpick or skewer to swirl the orange and yellow candy into the white candy to create a marble look.
-Quickly top the bark with candy coated chocolates and nonpareils while it’s still melted.
+Quickly top the bark with candy coated chocolates and nonpareils while the chocolate is still soft.

 Push the candy lightly into the surface of the Halloween bark.
 Refrigerate until the candy is hard.
 This will take approximately 15 minutes.